Center for Viticultural Sciences

 About The Herd Health Program

-The mission of the Herd Health Program is to train, and inform community-based clientele, students, and extension personnel in sound science-based herd health programming designed to improve health, efficiency and management of food producing animals.
+The mission of the Herd Health Program is to train, and inform community-based clientele, students, and extension personnel in the application of sound, science-based herd health practices designed to improve health, efficiency and management of food producing animals.
 Our emphasis is on programs that will demonstrate the prevention, control and/or management of pathogens, parasites, and other hazards from a herd, food safety, and bio-security approach.

-- Prevention and control of diseases, parasites, and other pathogens in food producing animals (Our major emphasis is small ruminants), however we also provide support to cattle producers.
+• Prevention and control of diseases, parasites and other pathogens in food producing animals (small ruminants, cattle, swine).

 • Marketing and production management of small-scale livestock.

 Dr. Glenn Wright, DVM/Dr. Robert Purvis, DVM

 College of Agriculture & Food Sciences